graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-rethinking-thinking.md

 ### Results

 The main result of the paper is shown in Figure 3 below.
-It compares the performances at matched *sequential* token budget $B_\textsf{seq}$.
+It compares the performances at matched *sequential* thinking budget $B_\textsf{seq}$.
 The figure is given first, then key aspects are summarised in a table below.

 <img src="{{ page.image_dir | append: 'figure_3.png' | relative_url }}" alt="Results on AIME 2024">